mbattad/Coding-Contest-Bot/README.md

 Features in progress:
 - Score users' answers
 - Let users request solutions
+- Show each participant's score in a leaderboard

 ## Command Glossary
 ### /register
-This command adds a user to the table of participants and assigns them a role that lets them participate in the contest.
+This command assigns the user a role that lets them participate in the contest.
+If they aren't in the table of participants yet, they are added with an initial score of 0.

 ![/register command](readme-images/register_example.png)

 ### /deregister
-This command deletes a user's entry in the table of participants and removes their participant role.
+This command removes a user's participant role.
+In case they decide to register again, their records are kept in the table.

 ![/deregister command](readme-images/deregister_example.png)